Pop Culture Madness!

 - NORAD W.O.P.R. in WarGames

-George Lucas approached Mark Hamill in 1983 and asked him if he'd like to play an elderly, mentoring Luke to hand the story to the next generation.
-When Hamill asked "When?", Lucas replied with, "Oh, around 2011."
+George Lucas approached Mark Hamill in 1983 and asked him if he’d like to play an elderly, mentoring Luke to hand the story to the next generation.
+When Hamill asked, “When?”, Lucas replied, “Oh, around 2011.”

 1983 Pop Culture History

-Naloxone (Narcon) has became a mainstay of hospital emergency rooms and medical wards.
-It can be injected or sprayed up the nose, and can stop/reverse a heroin overdose in under two minutes.
-It's so vital the World Health Organization placed the drug on its list of essential medications in 1983.
+Naloxone (Narcan) has become a mainstay of hospital emergency rooms and medical wards.
+It can be injected or sprayed up the nose and can stop/reverse a heroin overdose in under two minutes.
+It’s so vital the World Health Organization placed the drug on its list of essential medications in 1983.

-That the series finale of M*A*S*H was watched by 125 million people.
-The U.S. population that year was approx. 203 million people.
+One hundred twenty-five million people watched the series finale of M*A*S*H. The U.S. population that year was approx. 203 million people.

-The 1983 Atlantic hurricane season was the least active Atlantic hurricane season in 53 years, during this season only four tropical storms formed.
+The 1983 Atlantic hurricane season was the least active in 53 years; only four tropical storms formed.
 The season officially began on June 1, 1983, and lasted until November 30, 1983.

-New York City's sewer system experienced a 6.7 million gallon hike after the series finale of M*A*S*H. An estimated one million citizens held it in til the ending.
+New York City’s sewer system experienced a 6.7 million gallon hike after the series finale of M*A*S*H. An estimated one million citizens held it until the end.

 In 1983, 90% of US media was controlled by fifty companies; today, 90% is controlled by just six companies.